Home of cricket in NSW officially unveiled - ExBulletin

 Sports

-Cricket in NSW has a new home following the official opening of Cricket NSW’s new state-of-the-art Center of Excellence at the $60 million Sydney Olympic Park.
+Cricket in NSW has a new home following the official opening of Cricket NSW’s new state-of-the-art Center of Excellence in Sydney Olympic Park, worth $60 million.

 Cricket Central will be unveiled today at a Community Open Day attended by thousands of cricket enthusiasts who will get a glimpse of where international superstars Pat Cummins, Steve Smith and Alyssa Healy will train.